WICG/aom/explainer.md

 that are clean and fully encapsulate their own accessibility rather than leaking it.

+#### Computed accessible properties

+In Phase 4 the Accessibility Object Model spec will provide a way to get the computed value of accessibility properties.

+The reason this will be done via a separate mechanism is because the computed value of many accessible properties requires layout.
+Allowing web authors to query the computed value of an accessible property at any time via a simple property access would introduce confusing performance bottlenecks.

 #### Validation

 Querying an Accessible Property can be used as a limited